 Remove all ammunition from the room.
 That is correct – take all of the removed rounds and any other ammunition and put it in another room.
 Select a container, a specific one that you will use each and every time to place the removed ammunition in.
 Count each round as you place them in this container to verify that each round removed from the cylinder or magazine is accounted for and placed into the container.

-Select or prepare your backstop taking into consideration, those that are in the home and those that live nearby.
-Your interior wall and most exterior walls will not stop a bullet if you for any reason have a accidental discharge.
+Select or prepare your backstop, taking into consideration the people and animals that are in the home and those that live nearby.
+Your interior wall and most exterior walls will not stop a bullet if you were to have an accidental discharge.
+Make sue to find a wall or area in which there are no people directly behind your chosen dry-fire backstop.
 If you do not have a suitable and safe backstop – you should not continue with your dry-fire practice.
-An appropriate backstop may be the basement wall (keep in mind the risk of ricochet), A stack of bags of sand or telephone books with a minimum of 2 to 3 feet thickness, or a large multi gallon bucket of gravel.
+An appropriate backstop may be the basement wall (keep in mind the risk of ricochet), a stack of bags filled with sand, a telephone books with a minimum of 2 to 3 feet thickness, or even a large multi-gallon bucket of gravel.
 If you cannot set up a safe backstop in your home, do not dry-fire.

 Decide the amount of time and the specific skills you will practice.
-10 – 15 minutes is recommended.
-A training check list can be very helpful or one of the online tools linked below.
-Just before you begin your skill practice, tell yourself out loud “I am starting dry-fire practice”.
+Typically, 10 – 15 minutes is recommended.
+A training checklist can be very helpful or you can check out one of the online tools linked below.
+Just before you begin your skill practice, tell yourself out loud “I am starting to dry-fire practice”.
 This verbal cue is an important discipline.

 RECOMMENDED AS A MINIMUM: Practice dry-firing at home at least once a week.

 Commit to your dry-fire practice and commit to a structured systematic process for it.
-You will be investing in your skills as well as your safety and that of those around you.
+You will be investing in your skills as well as your safety and the safety of those around you.